Chapter 6 : Three Conversations

 Background: Font color:

-Ron deliberately slowed his pace a little so that he and Hermione soon fell behind Harry, Ginny and the rest of the Weasleys.
+Ron deliberately slowed his pace a little and he and Hermione soon fell behind Harry, Ginny and the rest of the Weasleys.

-“You OK Hermione?” queried Ron, looking at her with both concern and affection.
+“You OK?” queried Ron, looking at Hermione with both concern and affection.
 “That was more than a little rough.”